-Muons emerge at a particle angle phi (φ) after collision events inside the ATLAS detector.
-The particle physicists were interested to see if there was a preferred angle for the muons to exit the collision.
-The angle phi (φ) is measured around the LHC beam pipe which is the direction of motion for the incoming particles.
-Figure 1 below shows how the angles were measured viewing down the beam line.
+Muons emerge at a particle angle phi ( $\phi$ ) after collisions inside the ATLAS detector.
+Is there a preferred angle for muons emerging from the collision?
+The angle phi ( $\phi$ ) is measured around the LHC beam pipe which is the direction of motion for the incoming particles.
+Figure 1 shows how to measure the angles viewing down the beam line.